My Controversies . . . As Seen in Lefty News Outlets Everywhere!

-As some may have noticed, from time to time controversy erupts in my vicinity.
-Sometimes this is because of something new I said or did, and other times it happens because my foes haul something up from the past in order to thwart my ambitions for world conquest.
-Or perhaps they encounter something like this article . . .
+From time to time controversy erupts in my vicinity.
+Sometimes this is because of something new I said or did, but more often it is because my foes haul something up from the past in order to thwart my ambitions for world conquest.

 Whenever this happens, fair-minded people want to hear both sides before deciding anything (Prov.
 18:17), but they need a place to go in order to find a response.
-Because these eruptions have happened over the space of many years, this can be somewhat difficult — so you might call this page a central clearing house for my controversies.
+This page acts as a central clearing house for my controversies, and helpfully aids my defamation attorneys establish the malicious intent of some new slanderer.
+It’s one thing to be a lazy journalist, it’s quite another thing to willfully ignore a page like this one when writing a hit piece.

 Do I believe in the death penalty for homosexual acts?
 Am I calling for that?
 No, this is false.
 I do not believe in the death penalty for homosexual acts.